kubos/kubos/docs/dev-docs/device-api-guide.rst

     +-- circle.yml
     +-- cmocka\

-See the :doc:`module development doc <kubos-development>` for steps to create a new Kubos module.
+See the :doc:`module development doc <kubos-development>` for steps to create a new Kubos module in C.

+APIs written in Rust will reside under the same parent folder, but their files will be generated with ``cargo``.

 Coding Style
 ------------